 EMPTY+INSERT

 The target table is emptied before inserting incoming rows; if the target table does not exist, it is created.
+Data delete prompt is displayed if the corresponding setting is in place, except when exporting from command line in silent mode.

 The field structure of the source must be compatible with existing target structure.